Praveenm2/Dailystudy/README.md

 ## May14

 Created loginpageTest and homepageTest and ran those and got the flow from ```testclass > pageclass > actiondrive > baseclass```

+## May15

+SingletonSet - using this we had reduced number of actiondriver instance getting created.Previously it was created twice.Now to 1.
+We had got to know this by debugging it.